mrbid/Minetest-Worldmods/README.md

 - a much improved and extended version of stacked ingots mod has been added, added support for more ingots, some improved textures, crafts for full stacks and better stack descriptions.
 - added moreores support to [hidden doors](https://forum.minetest.net/viewtopic.php?t=18294).
 - texture alpha/transparency support added to Technic CNC & Mymillworks
+- added glowfences for mese fences and caverealms glow crystal fences.

 ## TODO